wallytutor/WallyToolbox.jl/docs/src/index.md

 ## Contact

 For quick questions and proposals, please prefer [Zulip Chat](https://wallytutor.zulipchat.com).
-If you found and error or bug, please [create and issue](https://github.com/wallytutor/WallyToolbox.jl/issues).
+If you found and error or bug, please [create an issue](https://github.com/wallytutor/WallyToolbox.jl/issues).
 That will make me more efficient at handling everything.
 If none of those work for you, you can contact me by [mail](mailto:walter.dalmazsilva.manager@gmail.com).